withaspirit/Elevator-Simulation/README.md

     <summary>Show Long Description</summary>
     <br>

+    * GUI Design Pattern: The design pattern that was selected is the [Model-Presenter-View](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) pattern, with the Scheduler for FloorSubsystemToElevatorSubsystem acting as the Model.
+The Presenter is static in Scheduler, so it's shared by both.

+    [IMAGE OF THE GUI]

+    * Timing Scheduler:

+    * Thread Initialization:

     * Thread Termination: Introduced conditions to terminate the Threads of the System.
 Termination is activated by each of the two Scheduler's Timers expiring.
 Each Scheduler sends a termination message to the the System it communicates with and then terminates itself.
 The systems are terminated by receiving the message.

+    * Other changes:

   </details>